 Another must-do activity while in Leticia is to visit the two neighbouring countries, Brazil and Peru.
-The trip can be completed in one day due to the close proximity between the two countries, and with no physical border between the places, you don’t have to worried about documentation when crossing over.
+The trip can be completed in one day due to the close proximity between the two countries, and with no physical border between the places, you donât have to worry about documentation when crossing over.
 However, no passport needed means no stamp collected for the trip!

 - No need to change currency.
-In Tabatinga, at least the shop that we went to, they accept Colombian Pesos and work out on the exchange rate directly.
+In Tabatinga, at least the shop that we went to, they accept Colombian Pesos and work out the exchange rate directly.
 In Santa Rosa, they accept Colombian Pesos and Soles as well.

 - No need to bring passports.

-- No tour guide required.
+- No tour guide is required.

 Tabatinga, Brazil

-We decided to go to Tabatinga first as we heard it wasn’t pleasant at night time.
-The autobus from Leticia cost 1,800COP per person for locals, and 200COP more for international passengers.
-There weren’t any passengers when we boarded the bus at the station, but when the bus made its move, we got a few passengers.
+We decided to go to Tabatinga first as we heard it wasnât pleasant at night time.
+The autobus from Leticia costs 1,800COP per person for locals, and 200COP more for international passengers.
+There werenât any passengers when we boarded the bus at the station, but when the bus made its move, we got a few passengers.

 Before leaving Tabatinga, we went to Casa do Chocolate.
-There weren’t any customer in the shop and with no place to sit, we left without getting anything from the shop.
-In Castelo Brasil however, which was a much bigger shop, this place has an outdoor seating area with a beautiful brazil sign.
+There werenât any customers in the shop and with no place to sit, we left without getting anything from the shop.
+In Castelo Brasil however, which was a much bigger shop, this place has an outdoor seating area with a beautiful Brazil sign.

 In this shop, we had some alcohol tasting, and I bought one that tasted like Baileys, which cost R$15.
-The beer cost R$5 each can, and because we ran out of Brazilian real, we paid 2,500COP plus R$2.
+The beer cost R$5 for each can, and because we ran out of Brazilian real, we paid 2,500 COP plus R$2.
 Brahma @ R$5

-Note: The tuk-tuk from Brazil border to Leticia port cost 5,000COP.
+Note: The tuk-tuk from the Brazil border to Leticia port costs 5,000 COP.

-Santa Rosa de Yavarà Island, Peru
+Santa Rosa de YavarĂ Island, Peru

-The water-taxi ride per person cost 4,000COP from Leticia to Santa Rosa and 5,000COP per person on the journey back.
-It was slightly more probably because we’re the only two on the ride.
+The water taxi ride per person costs 4,000 COP from Leticia to Santa Rosa and 5,000 COP per person on the journey back.
+It was slightly more probably because we were the only two on the ride.

 The journey lasted about 7 minutes, and on the way, we could see the Chulo bird perching on the river bank.

-When we arrived on this little island on the Amazon river, many motor-taxi drivers on standby and were offering their service to take us around, however, we declined the offer as we wanted to wander the island on foot.
-It wasn’t a big island, and we weren’t in a hurry or carrying a backpack.
+When we arrived on this little island on the Amazon River, many motor taxi drivers were on standby and were offering their service to take us around, however, we declined the offer as we wanted to wander the island on foot.
+It wasnât a big island, and we werenât in a hurry or carrying a backpack.

 For three big bottles of Cuscueña Trigo, it cost 18,000COP.